MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

         brew install python llvm

-    You should now be able to install ProjectQ with the C++ simulator using the following command:
+    You should now be able to install HiQ-ProjectQ with the C++ simulator using the following command:

     .. code-block:: bash